 The aim of the APSS is to stimulate investment by South African agro-processing enterprises.
-The scheme focuses on food, beverage value chain addition, feed and fertilizer production.
+The scheme focuses on food, beverage value chain addition & processing, feed & fertilizer production, furniture manufacturing and fibre processing.
+Furthermore, it focuses on purchasing different assets such new machinery & equipment and commercial vehicles.
+In addition, the buildings and competitiveness improvement costs are also covered under scheme.
 The enterprise must prove that it will achieve some of the following:

-- Increased capacity.
+- Increased capacity

-- Employment creation.
+- Employment creation

-- Modernised machinery and equipment.
+- Modernised machinery and equipment

-- Competitiveness.
+- Competitiveness

-- Productivity improvement.
+- Productivity improvement

 - Broadening participation.